DeWitt Wallace Library

 Search the Library Website

-DigitalCommons@Macalester is a forum that preserves, organizes and makes college scholarship widely available.
-It includes all types of scholarship, e.g. Honors projects, award-winning scholarship, working papers, college produced journals and emerging multi-media technologies.
+DigitalCommons@Macalester makes available online Macalester College scholarship.
+It includes all types of scholarship including for example Honors projects, award-winning scholarship, working papers, college produced journals.

 Any future version of an institutional repository will preserve the copyrights contained within the Digital Commons@Macalester College.